Shrimp crêpes with chili pasilla sauce

 Cilantro, minced for garnish

-To make the crêpe batter, mix all the ingredients together and whip well with a whisk.
-Make sure the batter is smooth, do not leave any lumps.
+To make the crêpe batter, mix all the ingredients and whip well with a whisk.
+Ensure the batter is smooth, with no lumps remaining.
 Allow the batter to sit on the countertop for 1 hour.

 To make the crêpes, heat a non-stick pan on medium flame.
 Brush lightly with butter.
-Pour 1/4 cup, or less for a smaller crêpe, of the batter into the hot pan in the center and swirl the pan around to cover the bottom of the pan with the batter.
-Swirl slowly to get an even thin layer without holes.
-Cook or about 1-1 1/2 minutes at which time the bottom and edges will be lightly golden and the edges will release from the pan surface.
+Pour 1/4 cup, or less for a smaller crêpe, of the batter into the hot pan in the centre and swirl the pan around to cover the bottom with the batter.
+Swirl slowly to get an even, thin layer without holes.
+Cook for about 1-1 1/2 minutes, at which time the bottom and edges will be lightly golden and the edges will release from the pan surface.
 Flip and cook for an additional minute.
 Remove on paper towels, layering a paper towel between each crêpe so they do not stick to each other.
-The crêpes can be made ahead and kept sealed in a Tupperware container or wrapped with cling wrap so they do not dry out and get brittle.d in abok or with cling wrap so they do not dry out and get brittle.
+The crêpes can be made ahead and kept sealed in a Tupperware container or wrapped with cling wrap so they do not dry out and become brittle.

-To cook the shrimp, mix them with the salt and lime juice and add them to a oven safe pyrex dish.
-Bake at 375 F for 25 minutes till cooked through.
-Alternatively, you can pan sauté them till cooked.
+To cook the shrimp, mix them with salt and lime juice, then add them to an oven-safe Pyrex dish.
+Bake at 375° F for 25 minutes till cooked through.
+Alternatively, you can pan-sauté them till cooked.

 Set the oven on broil mode.

-To make the pasilla sauce, broil the tomatoes in a single layer in the oven for 20-25 minutes till the tomatoes are charred on the outside and cooked all the way through.
-Turn the tomatoes 1-2 times during broiling to cook all the sides evenly.
+To make the pasilla sauce, broil the tomatoes in a single layer in the oven for 20-25 minutes, until they are charred on the outside and cooked all the way through.
+Turn the tomatoes 1-2 times during broiling to cook all sides evenly.
 Remove and cool.

-While the tomatoes are cooling, toast the pasilla chilies on a pan till colored and toasted.
-Cool and remove the seeds and veins, or the sauce will get too spicy.
+While the tomatoes are cooling, toast the pasilla chillies in a pan until they are coloured and toasted.
+Cool and remove the seeds and veins, as the sauce will become too spicy otherwise.

-Add the pasilla chilies, cooled tomatoes, onion, salt and sugar to a small blender and purée till smooth.
+Add the pasilla chillies, cooled tomatoes, onion, salt and sugar to a small blender and purée till smooth.

-Heat the oil in a small saucepan and add the chili-tomato paste.
+Heat the oil in a small saucepan and add the chilli-tomato paste.
 Cook on a low flame till the sauce smells aromatic and has thickened, about 12-15 minutes.
-Stir frequently as the sauce will tend to stick to the bottom of the pan.
+Stir frequently, as the sauce tends to stick to the bottom of the pan.
 Taste for salt.
 Careful, this sauce will splatter and stain everything, including your clothes.

-When the sauce is ready, take off the heat and add the sour cream and mix in.
+When the sauce is ready, remove it from the heat and add the sour cream, mixing it in.
 The sour cream will dissolve into the sauce.
-Do not heat the sour cream, it will curdle.
+Do not heat the sour cream; it will curdle.

-To assemble the crêpes, take about 1/4 of the pasilla sauce and mix in with the shrimp.
-Lay a crêpe on a flat surface and add 1/8 the shrimp to the center of the crêpe.
-Roll up and lay into a Pyrex dish. repeat with the remaining crêpes packing in the Pyrex dish tightly with the crêpes.
-Layer the rest of the sauce onto the crêpes in an even layer, tucking some sauce into the sides.
+To assemble the crêpes, take about 1/4 of the pasilla sauce and mix it in with the shrimp.
+Lay a crêpe on a flat surface and add 1/8 of the shrimp to the centre of the crêpe.
+Roll up and lay into a Pyrex dish.
+Repeat with the remaining crêpes, packing them tightly in the Pyrex dish.
+Layer the remaining sauce evenly over the crêpes, tucking some sauce into the sides.
 Grate some of the cheese on top and add dollops of the sour cream to the corners of the dish.